 Long, R.J., Brown, R.N., & Amador, J.A.
 2017.
 Growing Food with Garbage: Effects of Six Waste Amendments on Soil and Vegetable Crops.
 HortScience 52(6): 896-904. doi: 10.21273/HORTSCI11354-16

 Much of the organic-rich waste (e.g. food scraps, yard waste) that ends up in landfills could be put to better use, like building soil fertility for crops.
-A recent study suggests that crops grown in soils that have been amended with a variety of landfill-destined organic waste products produce comparable yields to plants grown with conventional synthetic fertilizers.
+A recent study carried out by the local dumpster rental companies suggested that crops grown in soils that have been amended with a variety of landfill-destined organic waste products produce comparable yields to plants grown with conventional synthetic fertilizers.

 Thinking about waste